Geminiviridae

 These viruses are responsible for a significant amount of crop damage worldwide.
 Epidemics of geminivirus diseases have arisen due to a number of factors, including the recombination of different geminiviruses coinfecting a plant, which enables novel, possibly virulent viruses to be developed.
 Other contributing factors include the transport of infected plant material to new locations, expansion of agriculture into new growing areas, and the expansion and migration of vectors that can spread the virus from one plant to another.

 Virology

-The genome of ssDNA can either be a single component between 2500–3100 nucleotides, or, in the case of some begomoviruses, two similar-sized components each between 2600 and 2800 nucleotides.
+The genome of ssDNA can either be a single component between 2500 and 3100 nucleotides, or, in the case of some begomoviruses, two similar-sized components each between 2600 and 2800 nucleotides.
 They have elongated, geminate capsids with two incomplete T=1 icosahedra joined at the missing vertex.
-The capsids range in size from 18–20 nm in diameter with a length of about 30 nm.
+The capsids range in size from 18 to 20 nm in diameter with a length of about 30 nm.
 Begomoviruses with two component (i.e. bipartite) genomes have these components separated into two different particles both of which must usually be transmitted together to initiate a new infection within a suitable host cell.